NM-Games/super-splash-bros-2/README.md

   - [+] Other players get seriously damaged and pushed away from the performer.
   - [-] The performer will even get more damage from the fall.
   - [-] There is a small chance that the performer will phase through a platform, causing them to fall into water, wasting their squash.
-- **Shield**
+- **Force Field**
-  Shields protect the performer from enemy attacks.
-Shields can be recognized by a black and white circle around a player.
+  Force fields protect the performer from enemy attacks.
+Force fields can be recognized by a black and white circle around a player.
 This power-up lasts for 10 seconds.
-  - [+] Shields protect players against any kind of damage, and they also prevent the knockback.
+  - [+] Force fields protect players against any kind of damage, and they also prevent the knockback.
+  - [+] Rockets bounce on force fields, and melee attack damage will be dealt to the attacker.
-  - [-] Shields do not protect players against falling into water, unlike spawn protection.
+  - [-] Force fields do not protect players against falling into water, unlike spawn protection.
-  - [-] Shields significantly slow down players.
+  - [-] Force fields significantly slow down players.
+  - [-] Rockets fired by enemies inside your force field stay inside your force field, so do not let anyone come near you.
 - **Invisibility**
   Makes the performer invisible for all players!
 The performer itself will remain slightly visible on their own device.
 This power-up also lasts for 10 seconds.
   > In Local mode, the performer will become completely invisible because everyone plays on the same device.
 Be extra careful with your movements!
-  - [+] No one can see you (coming).
+  - [+] No one can see you (coming), allowing you to greatly surprise your enemies.
-  - [-] Other projectiles fired by you will not become invisible.
+  - [-] Off-screen indicators and projectiles fired by you will not become invisible.
 - **Knockback**
-  When using regular attacks, the knockback will be tripled for 10 seconds.
+  When using regular attacks, the knockback will be tripled for 20 seconds.
   - [+] Significantly improves the basic attack, which is always available and has the shortest cooldown.
   - [-] Does not apply to rockets and other attacks.
 - **Power Jump**
-  Power Jumps will multiply jump forces of the performer by 1,5 for 10 seconds.
+  Power Jumps will multiply jump forces of the performer by 1,5 for 20 seconds.
   - [+] It makes dodging rockets easier.
+  - [+] When hit by a rocket, you can get back to the play area easier.
   - [-] You have to be more patient before you are on the ground again.
 - **Life Mender**
-  Restores a life upon activation.
+  Restores one life upon activation.
+And you have a 20% chance for a bonus life.
   - [+] Can be life saving.
   - [-] Not the most powerful power-up, compared to the next one.
 - **Poop Bomb**
   Activating this power-up will drop a poop bomb out of the back of the performer.
 The poop bomb will move towards the water.
 Once it hits the water, it will create a geyser that will push all players nearby it upwards, and damages them too.
 After the geyser disappeared, you still have a moment until all the victims are back on the platforms again.
-  - [+] Great way to temporarily get rid of enemies.
+  - [+] Great way to temporarily get rid of enemies, and to make them more vulnerable for a rocket hit.
   - [-] Requires some timing and aiming skills.
 - **Exclusive Platform**
   This power-up creates a special platform underneath the performer for 10 seconds.
 And only the performer can collide with it!
 Other players will fall right through it.
   - This power-up requires the player to be in the air, otherwise it will not activate.
   - [+] Enjoy the enemies trying to get you off, since the friction on exclusive platforms is higher.
   - [-] Exclusive platforms give no warning before they disappear.
+- **Infinite Rockets**
+  This power-up does exactly what it says: it grants the performer an infinite amount of rockets for 5 seconds!
+Also, the rocket fire cooldown is reduced from 5 seconds to 0,25 seconds.
+  - [+] Enemies have to be very cautious when someone is firing 20 times faster.
+  - [-] You have to be careful around fish and force fields, because that is very dangerous for you.
+  - [-] When the power-up ends, you have to regenerate your rockets from zero.

 Be careful though:
 - You will lose your power-up if you fall into water!